 Many people must attend an immigration interview to obtain a visa or green card.
 If you do have to attend an interview, your attorney will let you know.
 You should receive a notice in the mail that advises you on where to go and when to show up for your interview.

 In order to become a naturalized citizen of the United States, you must take and pass the citizenship test.
-The official administering the test will ask you 20 of 128 possible civics-related questions, and you must answer at least 12 of them correctly.
-You will also be evaluated on your ability to speak, read and write in English.
+The official administering the test will ask you 10 of 100 possible civics-related questions, and you must answer at least 6 of them correctly.
+The civics portion of the test is oral, and the official asking you questions will evaluate your ability to speak and understand English.
+The official will also ask you to read and write in English to determine how well you can perform those tasks.
 If you don’t pass the test, you can be retested on the portion of the test you failed (English or civics) between 60 and 90 days from your initial interview.